3000IQPlay/Xeno-Client/README.md

 to keep it closed source or not, and so the source is private.

 ## Credits
 Client is made by SoldierMC, Gamefighteriron, Wolfsurge, and Mathew101Q.
 Some modules are partially skidded, but not fully.
+We plan to remove this soon.

 ## ClickGUI
 The GUI has 3 themes.
 Xeno (default), Plain, and Future.
 This can be changed through the ClickGUI module's settings.